-- Package Authentication of the Security IC, section 7.2, augmented - Package Loader, Package 1: Loader dedicated for usage in secured environment only, section 7.3.1, conformant This package is optional and fulfilled only by TOE products coming with Flash Loader. - Package Loader, Package 2: Loader dedicated for usage by authorized users only, section 7.3.2, conformant This package is optional and fulfilled only by TOE products coming with Flash Loader. - Package TDES ; section 7.4.1, augmented The symmetric cryptographic coprocessor SCP can be blocked and the symmetric cryptographic library SCL is an optional software.
-Thus this package is optional, but if one of both is available the claim is fullfilled and augmented.
+- Package Authentication of the Security IC, section 7.2 - Package Loader, Package 1: Loader dedicated for usage in secured environment only, section 7.3.1.
+This package is optional and fulfilled only by TOE products coming with Flash Loader. - Package Loader, Package 2: Loader dedicated for usage by authorized users only, section 7.3.2.
+This package is optional and fulfilled only by TOE products coming with Flash Loader. - Package TDES; section 7.4.1 - Package AES; section 7.4.2